 Please note that itinerary, landings and all other activities during the cruise depend strongly on ice and weather conditions and are subject to the decisions of the Expedition Leader and the Captain of the vessel.
 Encounters with any mentioned wildlife cannot be guaranteed.

-The same itinerary is also offered aboard of the M/V Plancius.
+The same itinerary is also offered aboard the M/V Plancius.
 Click here for more details.

-Continue the Hinlopen Strait* where you may spot bearded seals, ringed seals and polar bears.
+Continue to the Hinlopen Strait, where you may spot bearded seals, ringed seals and polar bears.
 Cruise among the ice floes of Lomfjordshalvøya by Zodiac RIB boat and see the bird cliffs of Alkefjellet with their thousands of Brünnich’s guillemots.
 (B,L,D)

 In the morning, disembark and transfer to the airport for your flight back to the UK.
 (B)

 *Ask a Regent Arctic Specialist to upgrade your cabin